nirnejak/csv-plot/README.md

 Quickly upload and plot CSV data in a graph

-### Technologies Used
+### Tools and Technologies Used

-- React(TypeScript, Hooks, Context)
+- React
 - Radix UI
-- Radix Colors
-- Radix Icons
+- Akar Icons
 - TailwindCSS
 - Framer Motion
-- Nivo
+- Nivo Charts
 - Vite

 ---